mokyen/okyensourcesoftware/dmi.md

 "High-quality software is easy to change, easy to extend, and easy to test."
 (Iglberger, 2022)

-I would also add 'readability' to this list.
-It could be argued that readability is implied in the ability to change and extend, but I contend that other developers will also need to be able to read your code to understand it even if they are not modifying it in any way, such as when they use your API.
+I think many would say that 'readability' is implied by "easy to change" and "easy to extend."
+However, I prefer to emphasize it a bit more by adding this to Klaus's list.
+I contend that other developers (and possibly testers) will also need to be able to read your code to understand it even if they are not modifying it in any way.
+Moreover. they might use it as a model for creating a similar feature.

-Therefore, I propose that quality software is easy to *read, modify, extend, and test.*
+Therefore, I propose that my definition of quality software is easy to *read, modify, extend, and test.*

 ## Software Entities